List of trade unions in the United Kingdom

-This is a list of trade unions in the United Kingdom formed under United Kingdom labour law.
-The criteria for being an independent trade union, free from employer influence and domination, are set out in the Trade Union and Labour Relations (Consolidation) Act 1992 section 5.
+This is a list of trade unions in the United Kingdom formed under UK labour law.
+The criteria for being an independent trade union, free from employer influence and domination, are set out in Section 5 of the Trade Union and Labour Relations (Consolidation) Act 1992.
 The body which oversees unions, and awards a certificate of independence for the purpose of collective bargaining is the Trades Union Certification Officer.
 For the context and history see Trade unions in the United Kingdom.